biglizards/SoF-Notes/content/Campaigns/The Tower of Sorrow.md

 We arrive outside the palisade in early evening - it's winter, and the mountains steal much of what little sun remains, so we only have 8 hours if light to travel by.
 We note four archers posted on the walls, and 6 men in shoddy armour come out to greet us.
 One introduces themselves as the captain, and also the mayor.
 We ask a few probing questions, hoping he contradicts what the Prefect told us about the townspeople, and he does.
 Tibretto asks about his time in the army - he's wearing the armour of a legionnaire - and gets the impression that, while he did serve, it was long ago.

 We intuit that these men are the deserters who had been harassing the townsfolk.
-Tibretto slips off to inform the cavelry to charge, and we stall for a few moments longer.
+Tibretto slips off to inform the cavalry to charge, and we stall for a few moments longer.
 As the men are about to leave, Halfdan quickdraws his longsword and spills the guts of the captain onto the ground.
 A battle ensues, but entirely one-sided - the only wounded on our side was a legionnaire whose horse mysteriously exploded.
 We kill four of them, take one prisoner, and confiscate the weapons and armour of three - the other two were too close to the walls when killed, and we didn't dare enter range of the archers.

 Njall interrogates the prisoner.
 He is uncooperative, but eventually persuaded to talk.
 He confirms that the deserters took over the town, and that he thinks this is a good thing.
 His arm is withered and frostbitten, and he seems tired.
-Satisfied, Njall leaves, and Tibretto takes her place, asking questions with a much warmer demeanor, to great effect.
+Satisfied, Njall leaves, and Tibretto takes her place, asking questions with a much warmer demeanour, to great effect.

 captured guy spills the details:
-- deserters attacked the town a little, and travelers nearby
+- deserters attacked the town a little, and travellers nearby
 - the town paid them off by giving them some lumber, and the attacks stopped
 	- everyone seemed fine with this and the lodge grew complacent
 - having lulled them into a false sense of security, the deserters entered the town and slaughtered the lodge officials (which the peasants were happy with and even participated in).